top of page

 The Grounds has this wonderfully chaotic magic to it that somehow makes weddings feel both stylish and relaxed at the same time.

-Whatever exhibit is on at the time just adds to that little extra bit of character to go along with your wedding.
-Everywhere you look there’s texture, atmosphere and little pockets of storytelling, which means the whole day already feels warm and full of life before the ceremony even starts.
+Whatever exhibit is on at the time just adds that little bit of extra character to the wedding.
+Everywhere you look, there's texture, atmosphere and little pockets of storytelling, which means the whole day already feels warm and full of life before the ceremony even starts.

-The Garden has a uniquely immersive botanical backdrop with 3 distinct spaces and thriving greenery.
-It's so easy for guests to flow between these spaces and its so full of vibrant life that you really dont have to do much on the styling front.
+The Garden has a uniquely immersive botanical backdrop with three distinct spaces and thriving greenery.
+It's so easy for guests to flow between these areas, and it's so full of vibrant life that you really don't have to do much on the styling front.

-Linseed House is an elegantly restored former factory with stunning art-deco flourishes, high ceilings and crystal chandeliers.
-A perfect place for larger guest lists whilst still feeling like you're in grounds and not a banquet hall.
+Linseed House is an elegantly restored former factory with stunning Art Deco flourishes, high ceilings and crystal chandeliers.
+It's a perfect option for larger guest lists while still feeling like you're at The Grounds rather than in a generic banquet hall.

-Pro Tip: The Grounds is open to the public until 5pm so bookings for ceremonies usually take place around 6pm.
-Which for a summer wedding is perfect because it means sunset vibes and the perfect temperature weather.
+Pro Tip: The Grounds is open to the public until 5pm, so ceremonies usually take place around 6pm.
+For a summer wedding, that's pretty perfect because you get the cooler evening weather, beautiful light and all the sunset vibes.

 Centennial Park